 Group Farming programme is coordinated mainly through the convenors of Group Farming Committees.
 It is the responsibility of convenor to organise and coordinate the activities of the group for a particular season.
 In doing so, he has to enact several roles such as innovator, communicator, coordinator, facilitator etc. How successfully they perform each of these roles is a reflection of their perception of the expected roles and the ways to discharge the duties in the most effective and meaningful manner.
-In fact, the success or failure of Group Farming programmes rests in the hands of the convenors.

-To make further improvements in Group Farming programme, a clear understanding of how the convenors function as well as the factors influencing their performance is unavoidable.
-Hence, a reach study was planned to assess the role perception and role performance of the convenors of Group Farming Committees and their relationship with the selected personal and situational characteristics.
-In addition an attempt was made to identify the major constraints the convenors have to confront while implementing the programme.
+In fact, the success or failure of Group Farming programmes rests in the hands of the convenors as the factors influencing their performance is unavoidable Hence a research study was planned to assess the role perception and role performance of the convenors of Group Farming Committees and their relationship with the selected personal and situational characteristics.
+In addition an attempt was made to identify the major constraints the convenors have to confront while implementing the programme